YuvalRi/StockMarket/README.md

 The StockMarket class API includes the following functions:

-* *market_net_worth* - calculates the net worth of all the companies of comp_type in the stock market.
+* *market_net_worth* - the function recieves a company type and calculates the net worth of all the companies of comp type in the stock market.

-* *insert* - adds a company to the list of companies in the stock market.
+* *insert* - the function recieves a company (c) andd add it to the list of companies in the stock market.

-* *top_n* - returns sorted list of n companies whose have the highest new worth.
+* *top_n* - the function recieves an integer 'n' and returns sorted list of 'n' companies whose have the highest new worth.

-* *merger* - merges between two companies.
+* *merger* - the function recieves two companies (c1 and c2) and merge between them.

 ## Tests
 In order to check the correctness of all the functions in both classes, I did a tests for each function by using 'pytest' testing tool.